caronc/apprise-api/README.md

 docker-compose up
 ```

+## Dockerfile Details

+The following architectures are supported: `386`, `amd64`, `arm/v6`, `arm/v7`, and `arm64`.
+The following tags can be used:
+* `latest`: Points to the latest stable build.
+* `edge`: Points to the last push to the master branch.

 ## Apprise URLs

-📣 In order to trigger a notification, you first need to define one or more [Apprise URLs](https://github.com/caronc/apprise/wiki) to support the services you want to send to.
-Apprise supports over 60+ notification services today and is always expanding to add support for more!
+📣 In order to trigger a notification, you first need to define one or more [Apprise URLs](https://github.com/caronc/apprise/wiki) to support the services you wish to leverage.
+Apprise supports over 65+ notification services today and is always expanding to add support for more!
 Visit https://github.com/caronc/apprise/wiki to see the ever-growing list of the services supported today.

 ## API Details